 Lord Westbury's call was ultimately heard in the many countries where the common law took root.
-But the flowering of 19th century enthusiasm for scientific law reform soon withered.
-In the middle of this century, following the establishment of the Law Revision Committee and later the Law Reform Committee in England, the Law Commission of India and the English and Scottish Law Commissions, the movement revived.
-If some of the enthusiasms of the 1960s have been replaced by a cold-eyed realism in the 1980s9 the fact remains that institutional law reform throughout the common law world, especially in the Commonwealth of Nations is at this moment in full flower.
+The flowering of 19th century enthusiasm for scientific law reform soon withered.
+But in the middle of this century, following the establishment of the Law Revision Committee and later the Law Reform Commission in England, the Law Commission of India and the English and Scottish Law Commissions, the movement revived.
+If some of the enthusiasms of the 1960s have been replaced by a cold-eyed realism in the 1980s9 the fact remains that institutional law reform throughout the Commonwealth of Nations is at this moment in full flower.
 Every jurisdiction must have its law reforming agency.
-The one jurisdiction which established and terminated its law commission, Sri Lanka, has now even revived it.
+The one Commonwealth jurisdiction which established and terminated its law commission, Sri Ianka, has now revived it.
+Under Mr. Victor Tennekoon Q.C., a former Chief Justice, the Law Commission of Sri Lanka is in the midst of a busy and highly relevant programme.

-Part of the explanation for this international and national institutional proliferation may be the pursuit of the fashionable.
-Part may be even the realisation by some politicians that difficult issues can occasionally be defused for a time by the handy availability of a permanent law reform institution.10 Part of the reason may be political tokenism : the creation of a small ill-funded, under-staffed body almost as a placebo for public disquiet about the law's delay and the defects in its rules and procedures.
-Once the Privy Council in London provided a unifying force for judicial pronouncement and occasional reform of the common law.
-But the declining jurisdiction of the Judicial Committee of the Privy Council and the development of active, self-confident local legislatures, led in the four corners of the world to fresh scrutiny being given to the transplanted English law.
-Released from legislative and judicial dependence on London, local lawmakers increasingly questioned the appropriateness of some of the principles developed in earlier times for a very different society but transplanted during colonial times generally without regard to special local features of geography, race, religion, customs and social climate of the recipient jurisdiction.
-Many law reform bodies including those in Australia, are now engaged in the business of adapting English law to the specia local characteristics.
-No doubt these and other considerations help to explain the sudden development of law reforming institutions in so many jurisdictions.
-But I want to suggest that the fundamental reason for the development of so many law reform bodies, in Australian jurisdictions and indeed in most common law countries, in such a short space of time is the coincidence of a number of universal pressures upon lawmaking institutions today.
-There is a growing recognition that our inherited institutions, including the judge-made common law, are simply not competent to cope with contemporary pressures for change.
+Part of the explanation for this institutional proliferation may be the pursuit of the fashionable.
+Part may be even the realisation by some politicians that difficult issues can occasionally be defused for a time by the handy availability of a permanent law reform institution.10 Part of the reason may be political tokenism : the creation of a small ill-funded, ill-staffed body almost as a placebo for public disquiet about the law's delay and the defects in its rules and procedures.

+Within the Commonwealth of Nations, the declining jurisdiction of the Judicial Committee of the Privy Council and the development of active, self-confident local legislatures, led in the four corners of the world to fresh scrutiny of the transplanted English law.
+Released from legislative and judicial dependence on London, local lawmakers increasingly questioned the appropriateness of some of the principles developed in earlier times for a very different society but transplanted during colonial times without regard to the special features of geography, race, religion, customs and social climate of the recipient jurisdiction.
+Many of the LRCs of the Commonwealth, including those in Australia, are now engaged in the business of adapting English law to the special characteristics of their own country.
+No doubt these and other considerations help to explain the sudden development of law reforming institutions throughout the Commonwealth.
+But I want to suggest that the fundamental reason for the development of so many law reform bodies in so many Commonwealth countries in such a short space of time is the coincidence of a number of universal pressures upon the legal systems of all of our countries and a growing recognition that our inherited institutions, including the judge-made common law, are simply incompetent to cope with contemporary pressures for change.
 My thesis is a simple one.
-Into the institutional vacuum left by a legislature generally unable to cope with detailed changes in the law, a distracted and over-busy Executive and a tongue-tied Judiciary, has come a new institution : the law reform agency. high claim to make.
-Perhaps it hold.
-This is a is too

-But I believe that we are, throughout Australia and indeed in many countries of the common law world, at the brink of nothing less than an important and common constitutional development.
-I refer to the all but universal development of law reform bodies whose function will be to fill part of the void left by the retreating common law faced at this time with unprecedented pressures for legal change.
-Is this thesis valid?
-Is the institutional response adequate for contemporary needs?
+Into the institutional vacuum left by a generally uninterested legislature, a distracted and over-busy Executive and a tongue-tied Judiciary, has come a new institution : the law reform agency.
+This is a high claim to make.
+But I believe that we are, throughout the Commonwealth of Nations, at the brink of nothing less than an important constitutional development.
+I refer to the all but universal development of law reform bodies whose function will be to fill part of the void left by the retreating common law faced with the pressure of enormous demands for legal change.